-The 'Investor Profile' presented by the Service Provider for the Complainant also included a table with the 'current valuation' as at 28/01/2018.
-The said table indicated a loss (excluding fees) of GBP22,924 as at that date.
+The Service Provider indicated the valuation of the Retirement Scheme amounting to GBP58,643 as at 27 April 2018 with a loss (which excluded fees) of GBP8,836 as at that date.
 The loss experienced by the Complainant is thus higher when taking into account the fees incurred and paid within the Scheme's structure.
-It is to be noted that the Service Provider does not explain whether the loss indicated in the 'current valuation' for the Complainant relates to realised or paper losses or both.